8 Steps to Delegating Tasks Effectively and Getting Work Done

 We have compiled a list of general questions you must ask yourself that will help you realize the current condition of your team when it comes to task delegation.

 - Are you regularly logging extra hours at the office while your team leaves home on time?

 - Does your work backlog consist of several items that can’t start without you?

 - Are you regularly doing things you are not good at?

 - Are you regularly performing tasks that seem to be way below your pay grade?

 If you answered yes to the above questions then you may not be good at task management or delegating tasks effectively.
 Now that you are aware of the problem, there are certain steps you can take to keep your team engaged by delegating more tasks.

 Task delegation is an important skill for any effective project manager.
-Here are some tips on how to share your workload with the team and increase the overall productivity.
+You need to know how to delegate tasks to the team and how to keep track of it.
+Here are some tips on how to share your workload with the team and increase overall productivity at work.

 1. Carefully choose the right person for the job

 Experienced managers match the level of responsibility with an employee’s expertise.
 They know their team members and understand their preferences.
 When team members are assigned tasks they’re interested in, they are sure to perform better than expected.